Explore Cushendun

 Frequently asked questions

-The National Trust village (almost the entire village is owned by the NTS), the Cornish-style whitewashed cottages, the Game of Thrones filming location (the caves were used for shadow demon scenes), and a tiny County Antrim village of extraordinary architectural unity Roam surfaces the hidden gems that make Cushendun worth exploring.
+Cushendun is a place in County Antrim known for the National Trust village (almost the entire village is owned by the NTS), the Cornish-style whitewashed cottages, the Game of Thrones filming location (the caves were used for shadow demon scenes), and a tiny County Antrim village of extraordinary architectural unity.
+Cushendun was largely built in the 1920s by Clough Williams-Ellis (who also designed Portmeirion in Wales) for Maud Gonne's cousin — hence the distinctive Cornish-style cottages.
+The population is around 400.

-Yes — Roam is live in Cushendun and across County Antrim.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Cushendun and across County Antrim.
+It is available on iOS and Android.